Bill Boedeker

-William Henry Boedeker, Jr. (March 7, 1924 – March 21, 2014) was a halfback in the All-America Football Conference and National Football League who played for the Chicago Rockets, the Cleveland Browns, the Philadelphia Eagles and the Green Bay Packers.
+William Henry Boedeker, Jr. (March 7, 1924 – March 21, 2014) was a halfback in the All-America Football Conference (AAFC) and National Football League (NFL) who played for the Chicago Rockets, the Cleveland Browns, the Philadelphia Eagles and the Green Bay Packers.

 A graduate of North Side High School in Fort Wayne, Indiana, Boedeker entered the U.S. Army after high school but was sent to train at DePaul University in Chicago.
 At DePaul, he played basketball on successful teams with George Mikan before serving in World War II.
 When Boedeker returned from the service, he signed in 1946 to play football for the Rockets.
 He was traded to Cleveland in 1947 and spent three seasons there.
 The Browns won the AAFC championship each of those years.
 Boedeker was then sent to the Packers and the Eagles in 1950.
 He retired after the season.

 Early life and college

 Born in Milwaukee, Wisconsin, Boedeker grew up in Fort Wayne, Indiana and attended the city's North Side High School.
 He enlisted in the United States Army immediately after graduating from high school in 1942 and was sent to a military program at DePaul University in Chicago.
 At DePaul he played on several successful basketball teams alongside George Mikan, including a freshman team that won 17 of 18 games in the 1942–1943 season.
 Boedeker was awarded a Bronze Star Medal and a Purple Heart during World War II.